 Businesses only succeed when they can set their products and services apart from a sea of similar offerings.
 Sure, quality matters too, but what good is a superior product if no one knows of its existence or trusts your expertise?
 The answers can be found with competitor analysis.

-Unless you are working in a new or seldom explored niche, the chances are that you have a monumental task of differentiating your brand ahead of you.
+Unless you are working in a new or seldom explored niche, the chances are that you have the monumental task of differentiating your brand ahead of you.

 The first step is to figure out who your rivals are and what makes them better (or worse) than you.
 Explore their marketing and advertising strategies, and find out how they use social media and other digital marketing avenues.